 Amagaki is distributed as an npm package.
-We recommend using our starter when building marketing websites from scratch.
+When starting a new site from scratch,

 If you are integrating into an existing project, you can install Amagaki directly.